Baton34/organize-search-engines/README.md

-# "Organize Search Engines" extension for Firefox
+# "Organize Search Engines" extension for Firefox and Pale Moon
 **_does not work in FF57 and above_**

-Provides advanced features for managing search plug-ins in **Firefox**:
+Provides advanced features for managing search plug-ins in:
 * creating folders
 * creating separators
 * accessing online resources to download and create/upload search plugins